Tupperware, Peloton Are Among This Year's 'Losers': 5 Household Brands That Have Experienced A 'Fall From Grace' In 2022 - NewsBreak

 ChargePoint Hldgs (NYSE:CHPT) short percent of float has fallen 6.26% since its last report.
 The company recently reported that it has 39.59 million shares sold short, which is 23.81% of all regular shares that are available for trading.
 Based on its trading volume, it would take traders 3.8 days to cover their short positions on average.

-Micron Technology's (NASDAQ:MU) short percent of float has risen 3.24% since its last report.
-The company recently reported that it has 35.05 million shares sold short, which is 3.19% of all regular shares that are available for trading.
-Based on its trading volume, it would take traders 1.9 days to cover their short positions on average.
+Marqeta's (NASDAQ:MQ) short percent of float has fallen 5.47% since its last report.
+The company recently reported that it has 36.78 million shares sold short, which is 9.68% of all regular shares that are available for trading.
+Based on its trading volume, it would take traders 3.4 days to cover their short positions on average.

+Here's How Much You Would Have Made Owning Oracle Stock In The Last 15 Years

+Oracle ORCL has outperformed the market over the past 15 years by 2.44% on an annualized basis producing an average annual return of 9.9%.
+Currently, Oracle has a market capitalization of $212.23 billion.
+Buying $100 In ORCL: If an investor had bought $100 of ORCL stock 15 years ago, it...

 Looking At Netflix's Recent Whale Trades